richardhills/lockdown/README.md

 ### 1. Structural typing

 AKA "compile-time duck-typing", where type compatibility is determined by the structure and shape of your data.
-See [here](STRUCTURAL_TYPING.md) for a longer description.
+See [here](rdhlang5/type_system/README.md) for how Lockdown implements structural typing, and here [here](STRUCTURAL_TYPING.md) for a broader description.

 In brief, this gives a more dynamic feel, while keeping strong compile-time verification of all types.